Nextdoor/pg-bifrost/README.md

 [![CircleCI](https://circleci.com/gh/Nextdoor/pg-bifrost/tree/master.svg?style=svg)](https://circleci.com/gh/Nextdoor/pg-bifrost/tree/master)

-pg-bifrost is a [logical decoding](https://www.postgresql.org/docs/9.6/logicaldecoding.html) tool for PostgresSQL that writes the database's stream of events (creates, inserts, and deletes) to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/).
+pg-bifrost is a [logical decoding](https://www.postgresql.org/docs/9.6/logicaldecoding.html) tool for PostgresSQL that writes the database's stream of events (creates, inserts, and deletes) to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) or [RabbitMQ](https://www.rabbitmq.com/).
 It is written in a modular manner that allows adding additional sinks such as S3, DynamoDB, and non-AWS destinations as well.

 ## Installation